 When are nominations open?

-- The online application portal will open for nominations on 13 May 2019 and remain open until 31 July 2019.
+- The online nomination portal will remain open until August 4th 2019.

 How can I nominate someone for the awards?